-MPI is seeking feedback on a new guidance section about heat treatment in the document Further processing code of practice – part 1 of chapter 3.
+MPI sought feedback on a new guidance section about heat treatment in the document Further processing code of practice – part 1 of chapter 3.

 This new heat treatment section was written to provide guidance on ways to meet the requirements under the Animal Products Act 1999.
 The guidance applies to the heat treatment of non-dairy animal products and is focused on the processing of meat, poultry, and seafood.
 Once finalised it will become part of the code of practice (chapter 3).

 The new section is intended to outline the factors for operators to consider in the development and validation of heat treatment processes, and for recognised evaluators and verifiers when checking the adequacy of risk-based management programmes.

 Your views sought

 MPI invited comment on the new heat treatment section – part 1 of chapter 3, titled 'Further processing good operating practice',

 MPI was particularly interested in your feedback on these questions:

 - Is the level of detail appropriate?

 - Are there any areas that need more guidance?